Location: 222 Capitol Way N

 Article, Sapp, Olympia 100 Years Ago

 1879 Bird’s Eye View of Olympia, showing the proximity of this site to the waterfront on three sides.
-The New England Hotel is the two story structure with balconies at the corner of Second and Main (Olympia Avenue and Capitol Way)
+The New England Hotel is the two story structure with balconies at the corner of Second and Main (Olympia Avenue and Capitol Way), and the adjacent building with false front is the Parker and Colter store.

 For more information on the James , Parker, Colter, and Sylvester families, see the Residents section of this website.